F6ITU/K_Aries/README.md

 ![Aries, an OpenHPSDR ATU](https://github.com/F6ITU/K_Aries/blob/main/Aries_up.png)

- This repository is a fork of the Aries ATU project designed by Kjell Karsten LA2NI and Laurence Barker G8NJJ.
+ This repository is a fork of the Aries ATU project designed by Kjell Karlsen LA2NI and Laurence Barker G8NJJ.

  The original work can be downloaded from